nodejs/nodejs.org/pages/en/about/get-involved/collab-summit.md

 For information about upcoming and past Collaboration Summits, check out the [Summit repo](https://github.com/openjs-foundation/summit).
-Have a look at the [issues filed](https://github.com/nodejs/summit/issues) that share what contributors and community embers are proposing to discuss in-person.
+Have a look at the [issues filed](https://github.com/nodejs/summit/issues) that share what contributors and community members are proposing to discuss in-person.